iric-soft/km/km/tools/README.rst

 with k >= 10 bp.
 Which is under the threshold to avoid the detection of false-positive mutations.
-This is not always the case, especially on large target sequence (like a transcript), where k need to be more longer than sequenced read length (100 bp, Like ENST00000621744_NBPF19 need a k >= 3472 pb).
+This is not always the case, especially on large target sequence (like a transcript), where linear_kmin could be more longer than sequenced read length (100 bp, Like ENST00000621744_NBPF19 need a k >= 3472 pb).

 Output description:
 -------------------